 Our organisation is an approved and accredited by the Department of Agriculture and Water Resources (DAWR) to certify Halal products from Australia to Indonesia (accredited by the Indonesian Ulema Council – Majelis Ulama Indonesia (MUI).

-We have a Memorandum of Agreement (MOA) with other halal certifier such as Australian Halal Development & Accreditation (AHDAA), Australian Halal Authority and Advicers (AHAA) and Adelaide Mosque Islamic Society of South Australia to provide Halal certification services to the whole world around the clocks.
+We have partnerships with other providers to provide Halal certification services to the whole world around the clocks.

-AHDAA (in Brisbane, QLD) covers the following market

 All General market

 MUIS Singapore